 Are restraints of trade legal?

-Many people have heard that restraints of trade are not legal and can therefore be ignored.
+Many people think that restraints of trade are not legal and can therefore be ignored.
 This is incorrect.
 Restraints of trade are legal providing they are reasonable.

 Restraints of trade are contrary to public policy because they compromise a worker’s right to earn a living.
 The right to work is jealously guarded in employment law and the Employment Court will disregard or reduce restraints of trade that go too far.
 Essentially the Court balances the employee’s fundamental right to work with the employer’s desire to protect its business from unfair competition.